darshil0/customer-support-agent/implementation-guide.md

 ## 🧪 Testing (Verification)

-The test suite ensures the agent is robust:
+The test suite ensures the agent is robust and covers all defined functionality.

   * **Test Count:** 30+ unit tests.
   * **Coverage:** 100% of the tools and validation logic.